Understanding The Causes Of Dental Anxiety And How To Manage Them

 What Is Dental Anxiety?

-Defining dental anxiety as a feeling of fear, unease, or stress associated with dental visits and treatments.
+Dental anxiety is defined as a feeling of fear, unease, or stress associated with dental visits and treatments.
 Recognizing the impact of dental anxiety on oral health and the importance of addressing it for overall well-being.

 Causes Of Dental Anxiety